Alma Joslyn Whiffen-Barksdale: New York Botanical Garden (1955–1974)

 In 1955, Barksdale became a research associate at the New York Botanical Garden and returned to the study of aquatic fungi.
 From 1955 to 1961, she expanded existing research on the species Achlya bisexualis, focusing on the fungus' unique sexual reproductive hormones.
 It had been previously concluded by fellow mycologist, Dr.John Raper, that the development of sexual organs in A. bisexualis was mediated by the exchange of hormones between the male and female strains of the fungus.
-Over the course of 10 years of research, Dr. Barksdale discovered and isolated the sex hormone antheridiol: a steroid released by the female strains of A. bisexualis, which stimulates the growth of antheridia when introduced to male strains of the fungus.
+Over the course of ten years of research, Barksdale discovered and isolated the sex hormone antheridiol: a steroid released by the female strains of A. bisexualis, which stimulates the growth of antheridia when introduced to male strains of the fungus.
 Antheridiol also stimulates the release of a second hormone, when introduced to the male strains, which promoted the growth of oogonia in the female strains.
 Her discoveries sparked a new wave of interest in the Achlya genus as a research subject over the following decades, and she and Dr. Raper are jointly considered the primary establishing figures in Achlya research, according to the retrospective on her life published in the 1981 issue of Achlya Newsletter.

 In 1960, Alma and Lane spent a year conducting research in Japan, at the Universities of Kyoto and Osaka.

 In 1961, Barksdale was promoted to senior research associate at the New York Botanical Garden, and from 1972 to 1974 she held the position of senior botanist at the garden, after which she retired due to failing health.